Azure/arm-deploy/README.md

 ## Another example which ensures the Azure Resource Group exists before ARM deployment
 In the preceeding example there is a pre-requisite that an existing Azure Resource Group named ```github-action-arm-rg``` must already exist.

-The below example makes use of the [Azure Powershell Action](https://github.com/marketplace/actions/azure-powershell-action) to ensure the resource group is created before doing an ARM deployment.
+The below example makes use of the [Azure CLI Action](https://github.com/marketplace/actions/azure-cli-action) to ensure the resource group is created before doing an ARM deployment.

 ## Steps
 When generating your credentials (in this example we store in a secret named ```AZURE_CREDENTIALS```) you will need to specify a scope at the subscription level.